Dune poster

 Theme

-Reverend Mother Gaius Helen Mohiam tests Paul with the gom jabbar, telling him "Fear is the mind-killer."
-The theme of confronting fear and embracing destiny is established.
+The Reverend Mother Gaius Helen Mohiam tests Paul with the gom jabbar and speaks of fear: "Fear is the mind-killer."
+This establishes the theme of mastering one's fear to fulfill destiny.

 3